 Joanna Romo has been working in the field of education for 16 years in various districts throughout California.
 Six of those years are experiences working in non-profit organizations helping develop education programs.
 Prior to joining the Cal-SOAP team, she worked for the Napa County Office of Education as part of the Northern California Career Pathways Alliance (NCCPA) that is funded through the California Career Pathways Trust.
 Her experience working with this grant allowed her to understand the need to increase the graduation rate and prepare underserved students for higher education which strengthened her passion for working with low-income, first-generation, college-bound students.

-Eddie Moreno has been living in Santa Barbara for the past 7 years and has worked with all levels of education from preschool-aged children to university students.
-He has received both a Bachelor of Arts in Global Studies with a Spanish minor at the University of California, Santa Barbara and a Master of Arts in Education from Antioch University Santa Barbara.
-Originally from Orange County, he comes from an underrepresented background of low-income communities and is the first in his family to pursue post-secondary education and obtain multiple degrees.
-Eddie looks forward to continuing to serve the community through academic resources and educational opportunity.
+Eddie Moreno is originally from Orange County but has now been living in Santa Barbara for the past 8 years.
+He received a Bachelor of Arts (B.A.) in Global Studies and Spanish minor at the University of California, Santa Barbara as well as a Master of Arts (M.A.) in Education from Antioch University Santa Barbara.
+Originally from a background of underrepresented and low-income communities, Eddie looks forward to serving the SB community with academic resources and educational opportunity.

 Cal-SOAP Peer Advisors: